Accengage/accengage-android-sdk-samples/README.md

 - AccBeacons : Enabling Beacon detection and interaction
 - AccEvents : Working with analytics events
 - AccGeofences : Enabling Geofences detection and interaction
-- A4SInbox : Implementing a fully working Push "Inbox"
+- AccInbox : Implementing a fully working Push "Inbox"
 - A4SIntegration (DEPRECATED) : Integrating our SDK into an application without our "UseA4S" plugin
 - A4SSample : Basic Integration of our SDK into a simple application
 - AccCustomInApps : Advanced usage of custom In-Apps